To achieve our planned outcomes DAFF works throughout the entire supply chain, from producer to consumer. We:

-- work with the Australian Government to develop and deliver policies and programs that help our portfolio industries
+- work with the Australian Government and our stakeholders to develop and deliver policies and programs that help our portfolio industries

 - provide biosecurity services offshore, at the border and onshore to protect the environment, people’s health and our portfolio industries

 - work through our biosecurity services to maintain Australia’s favourable pest and disease status